syntevo/docs/src/SmartGit/Manual/Installation/On-premise-license-server.md

     1. On the target server where the Docker image will be run, create a top-level directory `<license-server-root>` which will contain the persistent data of the license server, for example, `/var/syntevo-license-server`.

-    1. In this directory, create a sub-directory named `licenses`.
+    1. In this directory, create sub-directories named `licenses` and `data`.

     1. Put the *on-premise license file* you have received from us into this directory.
 Use a reasonable name that reflects the product, e.g., `smartgit` in the case of a SmartGit license.